Stir frying: Wok hei

-Wok hei (鑊氣 (镬气, wok^{6} hei^{3})) romanization is based on the Cantonese Chinese pronunciation of the phrase; when literally translated into English, it can be translated as "wok thermal radiation" or, metaphorically, as the "breath of the wok".
+Wok hei (鑊氣 (镬气, wok^{6} hei^{3})) romanization is based on the Cantonese Chinese pronunciation of the phrase; when literally translated into English, it can be translated as 'wok thermal radiation' or, metaphorically, as the 'breath of the wok'.
 The phrase "breath of a wok" is a poetic translation Grace Young first coined in her cookbook The Wisdom of the Chinese Kitchen.
 In her book The Breath of a Wok, Young further explores the ideas and concepts of wok hei.
-An essay called "Wok Hay: The Breath of a Wok" explains how the definition of wok hei varies from cook to cook and how difficult it is to translate the term.
+An essay called "Wok Hay: The Breath of a Wok" explains how the definition of wok hei varies among cooks and how difficult it is to translate the term.
 Some define it as the "taste of the wok," a "harmony of taste," etc.: "I think of wok hay as the breath of a wok—when a wok breathes energy into a stir fry, giving foods a unique concentrated flavor and aroma."

-When read in Mandarin, the second character is transliterated as qi (ch'i according to its Wade-Giles romanization, so wok hei is sometimes rendered as wok chi in Western cookbooks) is the flavour, tastes, and "essence" imparted by a hot wok on food during stir frying.
+When read in Mandarin, the second character is transliterated as qi (ch'i according to its Wade-Giles romanization, so wok hei is sometimes rendered as wok chi in Western cookbooks) is the flavour, tastes, and "essence" imparted by a hot wok on food during stir-frying.
 Out of the Eight Culinary Traditions of China, wok hei is encountered the most in Cantonese cuisine, whereas it may not even be an accepted concept in some of the others.

 To impart wok hei the traditional way, the food is cooked in a seasoned wok over a high flame while being stirred and tossed quickly.
 The distinct taste of wok hei is partially imbued into the metal of the wok itself from previous cooking sessions and brought out again when cooking over high heat.
-In practical terms, the flavour imparted by chemical compounds results from caramelization, Maillard reactions, and the partial combustion of oil that come from charring and searing of the food at very high heat in excess of 200 C. Aside from flavour, wok hei also manifests itself in the texture and smell of the cooked items.
+In practical terms, the flavour imparted by chemical compounds results from caramelization, Maillard reactions, and the partial combustion of oil that comes from charring and searing of the food at very high heat in excess of 200 C. Aside from flavour, wok hei also manifests itself in the texture and smell of the cooked items.